akretion/ooor/README.md

 In all case, you first need to install the ooor gem:

     $ gem install ooor
-(the ooor gem is hosted on gemcutter.org, make sure you have it in your gem source lists, a way is to do >gem tumble)
+(the ooor gem is hosted [on gemcutter.org here](http://gemcutter.org/gems/ooor), make sure you have it in your gem source lists, a way is to do >gem tumble)

 ### Standalone (J)Ruby application: